 Contact the Distance Learning Center if you would like to work with an Instructional Designer during the course building phase.
 A description of services can be found at:

 You may also call (470) 578-7550 or email

 Complete a self-assessment of your course using the QM Rubric or contact the Distance Learning Center for an instructional design review of your course prior to submission.

-Visit the QM web site to complete the Faculty Developer Worksheet: The worksheet will be made available to you via email from QM shortly after completing the course request form.
+Visit the QM web site to complete the Course Worksheet: The worksheet will be made available to you via email from QM shortly after completing the course request form.